4 apps that will clear disk space on your Mac

 Disk Drill does exactly what its name suggests: drills down into your disk to analyze and help you visualize what’s hogging space.
 From a familiar Mac-like interface you can delve into files and delete anything that isn’t needed in a few clicks.

 There’s also a useful feature that lets you clean up local folders that are synced with your Google Drive or Dropbox accounts, as well as the ability to identify and remove duplicate files à la Gemini.

 If you want to keep a close eye on system performance and carry out a Mac disk cleanup as soon as available space is under threat, Disk Drill includes a feature called S.M.A.R.T.
 Once enabled, S.M.A.R.T monitoring tracks space, performance, and drive temperature from an icon on your desktop.

-4. Use macOS Sierra’s Optimized Storage to see what is taking up space on your Mac
+4. Use the native Optimized Storage tool to see what is taking up space on your Mac

 Finally, to make sure things keep on ticking over nicely, make use of macOS’ own Optimized Storage feature.
 This is another way to see how to check free space on Mac.